benpeloquin7/rrrsa/README.md

 ### Running data frames

 Run RSA on a tidied data frame and avoid running individual model components individually with `rsa.runDf`.
 An RSA-ready, tidied data frame must contian columns for semantic `quantity`, `item` and `semantics`, where each row corresponds with unique `item`/`quantity` combination.
 A user should specify their naming convention for these items in the `quantityVarName`, `itemVarName` and `semanticsVarName` arguments.
 The `costVarName` and `priorsVarName` args correspond with `costs` and/or `priors` data.
 Users can specify values for `alpha` and `depth` hyperparamenters. `runDf` will return a data frame with a new model predictions `preds` column appended.

-### Tuning hyperparamaters

-If a user has `pragmatic judgment` data we can use the `tuneDepthAlpha` function to tune hyperparameters.
-Calling this function requires the same argument list as a simple `runDf` with the addition of `alphas` and `depths` vectors to iterate over as well as the column of `pragmatic judgments` specified through the `compareDataVarName` argument, which we'll be using as the basis of comparison.

-## Data from Peloquin & Frank (2016)

-`rrrsa` includes empirical literal listener $P_{L_0}$ which can be used as input to `rrrsa` as well as $P_{L_1}$ pragmatic judgments for model tuning and comparison.
-Four data sets are included:

-`peloquinFrank_2Alts`: data set with entailment alternatives

-`peloquinFrank_3Alts`: data set with entailment alternatives + universal none

-`peloquinFrank_4Alts`: data set with entailment alternatives + top two empirically derived alts

-`peloquinFrank_5Alts`: data set with entailment alternatives + top two empirically derived alts + neutral valence alternative